juvian/wc3-translate/README.md

 8. Put translated files in map (always better to work with a copied map in case you need to reuse/recover original).

 ## Another option
-I haven't tried it much but [this website](https://exquisite.mkdir.no/mpq/translator) has a simple interface to translate maps from scratch with a few clicks, so you can try it too.
+For simple auto translations, you may try the [web interface](https://eden-item-guide.glitch.me/utils/translate).

 ## Map Protection (read-only)
 Check [here](/data/protection.md)